What is the optimal water to sugar ratio for making water kefir?

 Both types of kefir grains have their own set of advantages.
-The kefir grains that ferment fast are called fast grains.
+The kefir grains that ferment fast are called short kefir grains.
 They are needed in fewer amounts, and here lies their advantage.
 The kefir grains that ferment slowly are called slow grains.
-They are required in more significant amounts, and so you can have kefir frequently.
+They are required in more significant amounts, so you can have kefir frequently.
 You can use the finished kefir as a starter along with the kefir grains, and here lies their advantage.

 Troubleshooting Water Kefir

 - Kefir grains do not require rinsing between uses.
 Rinse with purified water if necessary.